-An earlier post in this series defined false narratives; described some of the ways they’re structured, and provided principles for minimizing the harm they do.
+An earlier post in this series defined false narratives offered some insights into their structure and provided principles for minimizing the harm they do.
 This post describes how nonprofit marketing research can help you gain insight into the people who oppose your nonprofit’s work.

 According to the Pew Research Center, members of different political parties view the other party more unfavorably than ever before.
 What’s more, we increasingly choose to surround ourselves with others who agree with us.
 So NPO’s have a couple of stark choices.
 Either appeal primarily, or even exclusively, to supporters.
 Or also develop messages for personae non gratae.
 In other words, speak more effectively to people whose views are unwelcome or hostile.